Ajrarn/Natao/app/languages/helpMarkdown-en.md

 I am hungry.

-Note that no matter how many spaces you add between words, in your document's final, ready-to-print output, it will look like you only added one blank space, as is the norm.
+Note that no matter how many spaces you add between words, in your document's final, ready-to-print output, it will look like you only added one blank space, as is the norm in text formatting standards.
-So, if adding blank spaces between words helpd you better read them, do so!
+So, if adding blank spaces between words help you better read them, do so.
 In the final document, your words will be separated normally.

 ## Paragraphs

-As long as you don't insert blank spaces between your sentences, Natao considers that your sentences are all part of the same paragraph or block of text.
+Create paragraphs by adding blank spaces between your lines.
+Otherwise Natao considers that your sentences are all part of the same paragraph or block of text.

 	This is the first sentence.
 This is the second sentence.
-They appear as being part of the same paragrpah because I didn't add any blank space between them.
+They are part of the same paragraph because I didn't add any blank space between them.

 	I've written another sentence, but I then added a blank space after it.
-	As a result, the second sentence appears sepratated from the first sentence.
+	As a result, the second sentence appears separated from the first sentence.

 **Results in:**

 This is the first sentence.
 This is the second sentence.
-They appear as being part of the same paragrpah because I didn't add any blank space between them.
+They appear as being part of the same paragraph because I didn't add any blank space between them.

 I've written another sentence, but I then added a blank space after it.
-As a result, the second sentence appears sepratated from the first sentence.
+As a result, the second sentence appears separated from the first sentence.

 Keep in mind that as you write your text in Natao's Editor panel, you may insert as many line-breaks as you see fit.
 As long as you don't insert blank spaces, Natao will keep your sentences within the same paragraph.

 ## Titles

 You can keep your document visually organized by creating titles.
-You create titles by adding one or a few pound or hash signs ( # ) at the beginning of the text that you would like to have appear as a title.
-The number of pound or hash signs ( # ) you add determines how important the title is.
-Note that you may only add up to six (#) signs.
+You create titles by adding one or a few pound or hash-tag signs ( # ) at the beginning of the text that you'd like to have appear as a title.
+The number of pound or hash-tag signs ( # ) you add determines how important the title is.
+Note that you may only add up to six ( # ) of these signs.

 The following example shows you how the titles of this particular document have been designed.